m-wojnar/reinforced-lib/docs/source/getting_started.rst

 Real-world examples
 -------------------

-We provide a set of examples that show how to use Reinforced-lib in real-world problems.
-We highly encourage you to check them out.
-You can find them in the `examples directory <https://github.com/m-wojnar/reinforced-lib/tree/main/examples>`_.
+To help you get started and learn how to utilize Reinforced-lib in real-world scenarios, we have prepared a comprehensive set of examples.
+We strongly encourage you to explore them in the dedicated :ref:`Examples <examples_page>` section.

+To access the source code of these examples, simply navigate to the `examples directory
+<https://github.com/m-wojnar/reinforced-lib/tree/main/examples>`_ on our GitHub repository.